ilan2004/mindshift/PERSONALITY_COLOR_SYSTEM.md

 - **Maintain design system consistency** while adding personality
 - **Document color usage** for team members

-This system transforms MindShift from a generic productivity app into a deeply personalized experience that resonates with each user's psychological preferences! 🎨✨
+This system transforms Nudge from a generic productivity app into a deeply personalized experience that resonates with each user's psychological preferences! 🎨✨